 The Music: The Sound of Batala

-If you’d like to explore the story behind our instruments in more depth, you can read our blog post The Sound of Batala Drums.
+Read more about the story behind our instruments in our blog: The Sound of Batala Drums.

 Repinque